 Each state will submit work plans, including detailed financial plans, for the Infrastructure project and each Survey they plan to conduct (see the options for Survey work plans below).
-The Infrastructure Work Plan Template and Survey Work Plan Template are new for 2016 and their use is required.
+The Infrastructure Work Plan Template and Survey Work Plan Template were revised for 2016 and their use is required.
 The combined total funding requested should not exceed the guidance given by the NOM.
 The Survey Summary Form must be completed online on the CAPS Resource & Collaboration site (A CAPS R&C login will be required).
 The online Survey Summary Form must be completed when the work plans are submitted to the SPHD's office.
 No work plans will be reviewed or approved without a completed online Survey Summary Form.
 Once the state submits the completed information, the state PPQ office will be required to acknowledge review before it will be reviewed by the NOM.
 Do not submit an electronic copy of the Summary Form with the work plans.
 The State's data will be available to Field Operations online.
 States will not be able to access other state's information.

-Work Plan Options: New for 2016, states will have flexibility to combine their Pest Detection surveys into one submitted work and financial plan, or to submit separate work plans for each survey.
-Funding will be tracked based on each work plan (whether written as a combined or individual survey).
+Work Plan Options: States have flexibility to combine their Pest Detection surveys into one submitted work and financial plan, or to submit separate work plans for each survey.
+Funding will be tracked based on each work plan whether written as a combined or individual survey.
 Individual states will determine which options work best for them based on their state financial and accounting systems and processes.
 This guidance is only for Pest Detection funding, and only for Survey.
 A separate work and financial plan for Infrastructure is required.
 There is no change in the guidance for entering survey and target pest information into the Survey Summary Form.
 Surveys, target pests, and funding per individual survey need to be entered as in previous years even if a state decides to combine their surveys into one work plan.
 This will greatly aid in reporting of program performance measures.
+An Example of a Combined Survey Work Plan (courtesy of Indiana) can be found on the 2017 Guidelines and resources pages of the CAPS Resource & Collaboration website.

-Survey Summary Form: Also starting in 2016, there will be new fields in the Survey Summary Form for CAPS and PPQ Pest Detection surveys.
-States will be asked to indicate the specific hosts, commodities, environments, or habitats in which they plan to conduct surveys.
+Survey Summary Form: Continuing in 2017, there will be fields in the Survey Summary Form for CAPS, Farm Bill, and PPQ Pest Detection surveys where States will be asked to indicate the specific hosts, commodities, environments, or habitats in which they plan to conduct surveys.
 This information is not always apparent from the survey name.
 APHIS and PPQ are conducting industry sector meetings to hear the topics, issues, and concerns that are important to the various commodity industries.
 In preparation for these meetings, being able to provide survey information on a commodity basis would be extremely helpful.
-Please keep this in mind when preparing 2016 work plans.
+Please keep this in mind when preparing 2017 work plans.
 This request is specific to the Survey Summary Form only but should be included in the work plan as well.
 This is not a new data entry requirement.